springernature/eslint-config-springernature/README.md

 #### Automated

-1. Run `yarn global add install-peerdeps` to add the `install-peerdeps` tool globally.
+If you have `npx` available then you can run `npx install-peerdeps --dev @springernature/eslint-config` to add the `install-peerdeps` tool globally.
+This will automatically detect and use Yarn.
-2. Run `install-peerdeps --dev @springernature/eslint-config` to add the new dependencies to your `package.json` file.

 ### Using NPM